habyaad/Okrika/README.md

   - No Offline Sync: Given the local-only database setup, offline synchronization was not implemented, although the architecture allows for easy extension if needed in the future.
   - Limited Animations: To maintain simplicity and focus on core functionality, the use of animations was kept minimal.

+  - Quality picture: I could not really outsource for high quality pictures so, i worked with what i had.

 #### State Management Solution
     The app uses Riverpod for state management, chosen for its ability to decouple business logic from the UI and handle complex state scenarios with ease.
 Riverpod provides a robust and scalable solution for managing the app's state, particularly with the use of StateNotifier and FutureProvider to manage asynchronous operations and UI updates.